 - Best Friend Necklace Ideas You Two Definitely Need to Have - September 19, 2022

 When thinking about engagement rings, most people associate them with diamonds.
-However, there’s a new trend that focuses more on non-diamond engagement rings and part of that new concept is the amethyst which is a stone that looks stunning on one’s finger.
+However, there’s a new trend that focuses more on non-diamond engagement rings that has been growing in popularity.
+Part of that new concept is the amethyst – a stone that looks truly stunning on one’s finger.

 Obviously, we all want our precious rings to be durable and their gemstones to last for many years.
 The majority of amethysts are either purple or green.
 I love both of those colors, although I think I would personally like more the purple alternative.

 But are amethysts a good choice as a central gemstone?
 Will they go with your everyday outfits and looks?
 Below, you will find some of the most beautiful engagement rings that feature amethyst but I will also discuss some other important aspects such as the pros and cons of these stones, their properties, and many more insightful details.

 The Best Raw Amethyst Engagement Ring Ideas to Consider

 The following accessories are some of the most beautiful nontraditional engagement rings you can think of and I am sure you will love them all.